ssbozy/bhamidipati.org/index.md

 # Welcome to bhamidipati.org

-This page will have more details in the following versions.
-Until then enjoy [this](https://www.google.com).
+This page will grow as the family grows.
+Until then enjoy [this](https://www.parents.com/fun/activities/outdoor/weekend-family-activities/).

+Goals of life

-* Read
+* Read and write
-* Write
+* Listen and speak
-* Have fun
+* Always have fun
 * Stay positive